 “Form Fatigue.”
 Open Set: Art, Humanities, Culture.
 September 30, 2015.

 “Who Cares?”
 We, Reading, Now digital colloquy at Arcade: Literature, Humanities, and the World, Stanford University.
 July 10, 2015.

 “A Conversation Between Friends.”
 Interview with Michael Robbins, Los Angeles Review of Books.
 January 27, 2015.

 Review of Forest Pyle, Art’s Undoing: In the Wake of a Radical Aestheticism (Fordham UP, 2013).
 The Wordsworth Circle 45.4 (2014): 313-314.

 Review of Orrin Wang, Romantic Sobriety (Johns Hopkins UP, 2011).
 Modern Philology 111.2 (2013): 229-231.

 “Poetry at the Tipping Point.”
 Review of Michael Robbins, Alien vs. Predator (Penguin, 2012).
 Contemporary Literature 53.3 (2012): 599-605.

 Courses taught at UCLA

-Undergraduate: Early Ecologies; Earlier Romantic Literature; History of Aesthetics and Critical Theory; Later Romantic Literature; Literature and Philosophy; Literatures in English, 1700-1850 (10B); Nature Poetry.
+Undergraduate: Early Ecologies; Earlier Romantic Literature; History of Aesthetics and Critical Theory; Later Romantic Literature; Literature and Philosophy; Literatures in English, 1700-1850; Nature Poetry; Romanticism and Revolution.